MCFpy/mcf/docs/source/python_api.rst

 ..
-   HACK -- the point here is that we don't want this to appear in the output, but the autosummary below will still generate the page that can be cross-referenced.
+   HACK -- the point here is that we don't want this to appear in the output, but the autosummary below will still generate the separate page that can be cross-referenced.

    .. autosummary::